eamonwong/Spotify-Playlist-using-Python/README.md

 Acknowledgments
 This project is inspired by the desire to bridge the gap between Python programming and music curation.
 Special thanks to Spotify for providing a comprehensive API for developers.

 Enjoy crafting your musical journey with Spotify Playlist using Python!
-If you have any feedback or suggestions, please feel free to open an issue or reach out.
 Happy listening!

 https://github.com/eamonwong/Spotify-Playlist-using-Python/assets/75913022/6418ba3c-7642-4af9-bed7-c450b89e2db0